duncandc/watson_dist/README.md

 ## Using This Package

-A tuorial can be found in the 'notebooks' directory.
+A tutorial can be found in the 'notebooks' directory.
 The primary class can be imported as:

 ```
 from watson_distribution import DimrothWatson